 The Magistracy is divided geographically into thirteen districts.
 The Criminal Division exercises summary jurisdiction in criminal matters and hears preliminary inquiries in indictable matters.
 The Civil Division hears matters under $15,000.

-· Judgments from the High Court – Selected decisions from 1997-2007 are available at CommonLII.
+- Judgments from the High Court – Selected decisions from 1997-2016 are available at CommonLII.
 Decisions from 1997-2008 are archived at the Internet Archive.
 High Court decisions can also be searched at the Court Library Database.

-· Judgments from the Court of Appeal – Selected decisions from 1996-2006 are available at CommonLII.
+- Judgments from the Court of Appeal – Selected decisions from 1996-2016 are available at CommonLII.
 Decisions from 1997-2008 are archived at the Internet Archive.
 High Court decisions can also be searched at the Court Library Database.

-- Previous iterations of Supreme Court Consolidated Orders and Rules – Archived at the Internet Archive
+- Previous iterations of Supreme Court Consolidated Orders and Rules are archived at the Internet Archive.

 - Supreme Court Forms – Civil and Probate.
-Daly’s Damages Digest – Archived by the Internet Archive
+Daly’s Damages Digest – Archived by the Internet Archive.

 The Court Library Services Unit has six branches.
 The main branch, The Supreme Court Library, Port-of-Spain, is housed on the third floor of the Hall of Justice in Port-of-Spain, Trinidad.
-The Supreme Court Library has the most comprehensive collection of unreported decisions of the Supreme Court of Trinidad and Tobago.
+The Supreme Court Library has the most comprehensive collection of unreported decisions of the Supreme Court of Trinidad & Tobago.
 The main online Court Library research resources are now available at the Judiciary website.

 One copy of every judgment received is placed in the Special Judgment Collection Alphabetical File, in the Port-of-Spain Supreme Court Library.
 In print, the library carries cases from the 1950’s to the present.
 All judgments received by the Unit since 1990 have been recorded in the online catalog.
 Links to some electronic copies of the decisions are available by searching the Library’s online case database using the same online catalog search interface

 Research assistance requests are considered by the Court Law Library on a case-by-case basis, and some information can be provided via fax.
 Information that is already in electronic format may be sent via email.
 Judgments can be requested from the courts via email or fax.